espiondev/source2blender/docs/source/TF2-Vanilla.rst

     Always get the most recent version of a program or Add-on linked here.

 | `Blender Source Tools <http://steamreview.org/BlenderSourceTools>`_, `BSPSource <https://developer.valvesoftware.com/wiki/BSPSource>`_, and `Plumber <https://github.com/lasa01/io_import_vmf/releases>`_ will be used for Method 1.
 The steps to install these can be seen at the :ref:`installingprograms` section.
 | Plumber was originally called io_import_vmf, and it's by the same developers.
-It's currently in Beta but significantly superior to io_import_vmf and that's why we've linked the page to download that instead).
+It's currently in Beta but significantly superior to io_import_vmf and that's why we've linked the page to download that instead.

 | To start off, we need to make sure the map is even usable in the first place.
 Some maps are compressed beyond readability for BSPSource (Usually newer ones).
 To fix that, you need to repack it.